Ocular Lyme Disease: Eye Symptoms and Vision Complications

 Comprehensive Resources

-These articles provide broader overviews of ocular manifestations, including rare complications and emerging research.
+These articles provide broader overviews of the full spectrum of ocular manifestations in Lyme disease, including rare complications and emerging research.

-Why is my eye exam normal if I have symptoms?
+Why does my eye exam look normal if I have eye symptoms from Lyme?

 Can Lyme disease cause double vision?